-- Carry a mix of different types of payments, such as cash, an ATM card, and a credit card - Traveler's checks are not recommended as they can be difficult to exchange and are rarely accepted in shops and restaurants. - U.S. dollars are accepted in Ecuador; bring a variety of denominations in good condition.
+- Carry a mix of different types of payments, such as cash, an ATM card, and a credit card - Traveler's checks are not recommended as they can be difficult to exchange and are rarely accepted in shops and restaurants. - U.S. dollars are accepted in Ecuador and many places in Peru; bring a variety of denominations in good condition.